mvolkmann/blog/src/swift/SwiftCharts.md

 The y-axis will only be visible when scrolled all the way to the right.
 The y-axis can be moved to the leading edge of the chart, but then it would only be visible when scrolled all the way to the left.
+Swift Charts really needs an option to make the y-axis sticky in horizontally scrolling charts and make the x-axis sticky in vertically scrolling charts.

 To scroll vertically instead of horizontally, embed the `Chart` in a `ScrollView` without passing `.horizontal`